eibinget/eibinget/README.md

 Hi, there.
 My name is Tobias Eibinger.
 I am a PhD studen at Graz University.
-My research interest lies in nonstationary macropanels and environmental economics.
+My research interest lies in nonstationary macropanels, time series analysis and environmental economics.
 Also interested in Blockchain Technology.

 If you wanna collaborate, please contact me: